olekscode/Blog/posts/shared-pools/index.md

 # Design Coffee Club: Shared Pools

 Design Coffee Club is a nice initiative that we started at [RMoD](https://rmod.inria.fr).
-Once a week, we meet and discuss some topic related to software design.
+Once a week, we meet and discuss a topic related to software design.
 This week, [Stéphane Ducasse](http://stephane.ducasse.free.fr/) was presenting shared pools in [Pharo](https://pharo.org).
 In this blog post, I will briefly summarize his lecture.

 In Pharo, there are three types of variables that can be shared among different classes: